 16. Use a notebook, really!

+Use a notebook, really!
 There’s the legendary Moleskine, but you don’t have to spend so much money on a notebook.
 There are other similar products available that have the same purpose.
 A notebook is an ideal place to carry all the needed information about your travel plan, but it’s also good to take notes of all the things you think you’ll remember later but you won’t.
 It’s essential if you have a travel blog, but generally speaking, I bet you’ll regret it if you don’t keep track of your travel adventures in a notebook.
 You can do it on a computer, but it’s just not the same thing.
 The laptop is not on all the time, and it feels different.

 17. Get Lost in a New City

+Get Lost in a New City.
 Literally.
 Wander, let yourself go, turn here and there without thinking twice, let yourself into unknown streets, exploring and leaving rational thoughts behind.
 You’ll come across unexpected things.
 Some romantic nooks, maybe a mural, or an abandoned factory.
 Not all of your findings will be beautiful, but this should be about the experience, not finding beauty.

 18. Get Up Early

-Waking up at the crack of dawn comes with two advantages.
+Get Up Early.
+Waking at the crack of dawn comes with two advantages.
 Firstly, assuming you enjoy photographing, the light at sunrise is one of the most fascinating lights, keeping steady until the sun is high in the sky.
 Secondly, and most important because at sunset you’ll have similar light, you’ll get to see the sights without the crowds of tourists.
 In some places that are both beautiful and touristy, that’s extremely important like the historic centers of Prague or Antigua, Guatemala.
 What a difference it makes to visit those beautiful streets and to photograph them without the crowds.

 19. Keep a Copy of Your Most Important Documents in the Cloud

+Keep a Copy of Your Most Important Documents in the Cloud.
 To make sure you’ll be able to recover your most important documents in case something happens, keep a copy at a cloud system like Dropbox or Google Drive.
 You can also email them to yourself, using an email account like Gmail or Hotmail.
 That way, in case the worse happens, and you lose your passport, for example, it’s easy to get a new travel document from your embassy.
 Other documents you should keep a copy of include rental car vouchers, boarding passes, and train e-tickets.

 20. Carry a Mini-Pharmacy with You

+Carry a Mini-Pharmacy with You.
 Select a few medicines to take with you.
 Don’t worry much about variety and quantity, unless, of course, you suffer from a chronic health condition.
 It’s amazing how something so small can provide us with the relief we need at times.
 Each person has their concerns and is more vulnerable to specific changes, but here is my suggestion for a travel-size pharmacy: painkillers like Ibuprofen 600 for toothaches, headaches, and mild colds.
 Antihistamine for bug bites or unexpected allergic reactions.
 Diarrhea pills to prevent any accidents in a 15-hour train ride.
 Tablets for motion sickness for a more comfortable ferry trip, because you never know when you might need one.
 Nervous folks may want to include a mild sedative to take during stressful situations.

 21. Carry an Extension Cord or a Multiple Entry Charger